SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 Sync/Filter: Off

+Output: Enabled

 Note that TCA WO3-5, TCB3+, and TCD WOD are not available as inputs.

 Of particular utility when:
+* Using low-pincount parts with peripherals squabbling over special function pins
+  * Of particular use on tinyAVRs in 14-pin packages, pin-starved AVRxxDD14 or AVRxxDU14.
+    * The tinyAVR, low-half of PORTB (which is the only part of PORTB on a 14-pin part is a high-contention block of pins, PB2 and PB3 are used for serial, WO2 and WO0 from TCA0, and the crystal.
+TCA0 WO0 and WO1 are on PB0 and PB1, as is the TWI.
+    * PWM output on 14-pin Dx-series parts is pretty craptacular.
+You get to pick *one of*: PWM on PA0/PA1, PWM on PC1, 2, and 3 (or just PC3 for the DU), or PWM on PD4 and PD5.
+14-pin EB's, in contrast,
 * On a 20-pin part upon which you must use a crystal for some godawful reason, thus taking up pin 0 and 1, and you want all 6 PWMs from TCA0, LUT0 and LUT1 can give output on PA6 and PC3 on their alternate and default pin respectively.
   * Since on these parts, you also can't use either of the TCBs to generate PWM (the timers having, respectively, zero and one pin present, and the one pin is PA3, used by another PWM channel).
 LUT2 can output on PD6 (and TCD0 outputting on PD4 and PD5) and LUT3 has to go to an event channel and come out on PA6.
   * Thus, with a HF crystal for the clock, you can still get PWM on PA2, PA3, PA4, PA5, PA6 (via LUT0), PA7 (via LUT3 and EVSYS), PC3 (via LUT1), PD4 (TCD), PD5 (TCD), PD6 (via LUT2) = 10 pins, leaving only 3 non-power, non-programming pins - PC1, PC2 (which you'll probably use as a UART) and PD7 (can do PD6 instead at the cost of an event channel).